blacix/sw-version-manager/README.md

 - version_tags: the macro definitionss present in your version file. dd the name of your macro definitions to `version_tags`.
 - increment: version tags to be incremented in the version file.
-- language: not implemented yet, only works with C `#define` macros
-- create_git_tag: git tag is created and pushed to origin if true The default git tag is the version string, e.g.: `1.0.0`
+- language: not implemented yet, only works with C `#define` macros The default git tag is the version string, e.g.: `1.0.0`
 - git_tag_prefix: adds this prefix to the git tag, e.g.: `V1.0.0`
 - output_file: if `--output` is provided as argument, the output file with this name, containing the version string is created